MicrosoftDocs/learn/learn-pr/student-evangelism/develop-secure-iot-solutions-azure-sphere-iot-hub/includes/11-how-remote-reboot-device-direct-methods.md

 ## Direct method handler function

-1. Typically, an Azure IoT Hub application invokes the `Reset Azure Sphere` command.
+1. Typically, an Azure IoT hub application invokes the `Reset Azure Sphere` command.

    A direct method named `ResetMethod`, along with a JSON payload, is sent to the device.
 The JSON payload `{"reset_timer":5}` specifies how many seconds to wait before resetting the device.